TovlyDeutsch/115FinalProject/README.md

 # 115FinalProject

-This repository contains the code used for the experiments for my final project in Linguistics 115.
+This repository contains the code used for the experiments for my final project in Linguistics 115 ["Learning Constraint Rankings with Sequence to Sequence Models"](https://tovly.com/Ling_115_Squib.pdf).

 To run the experiments, first install the requirements with